-Your leaders are carrying more complexity than they were trained for.
+Leaders are carrying more complexity than they were trained for.

-How I help
+How I Help

-Accessibility & Neuroinclusive Practice
+Accessibility & NeuroInclusive Practice

 Why This Matters

-Organizations don’t struggle because people are difficult.
+Organizations do not struggle because people are difficult.

 They struggle because complexity exceeds capacity.